ajaykr3137/AVAX-INTERMEDIATE-MODULE-1/README.md

-# Solidity Error Handling Contract
+# Solidity Error Handling Contract - Leap Year Checker

-This repository contains a Solidity smart contract demonstrating error handling using the `require()`, `assert()`, and `revert()` statements.
+This repository contains a Solidity smart contract that demonstrates error handling using the `require()`, `assert()`, and `revert()` statements through a simple Leap Year checker.

 ## Problem Statement

-Write a smart contract that implements the `require()`, `assert()`, and `revert()` statements to demonstrate how error handling works in Solidity.
+Write a smart contract that checks if a given year is a leap year using the `require()`, `assert()`, and `revert()` statements to demonstrate different error-handling techniques in Solidity.

 ## Description

-This program is a Solidity smart contract designed to illustrate how to use error-handling mechanisms (`require`, `assert`, and `revert`) in various scenarios.
+This smart contract illustrates how to use error-handling mechanisms (`require`, `assert`, and `revert`) to validate input data by checking if a year is a leap year.

-- The `depositRequire` function allows a user to deposit an amount into the contract, ensuring the deposit amount is greater than zero using `require()`.
-If valid, it updates the contract's balance.
-- The `withdrawRequire` function enables a user to withdraw an amount, ensuring that the withdrawal amount is both greater than zero and not more than the available balance.
-It uses `require()` for these checks and updates the balance if valid.
+- The `requireLeapYear` function checks whether the given year is a leap year using the `require()` statement.
+If the input year is not a leap year, it throws an error with a message.
-- The `divideRequire` function performs division, using `require()` to ensure the denominator is not zero, avoiding division by zero errors.
+- The `assertLeapYear` function checks the leap year condition using the `assert()` statement, which will cause the transaction to fail and consume all gas if the year is not a leap year.
-- The `assertFunction` takes three inputs, performs division, and uses `assert()` to ensure that the result matches the expected output.
-If the assertion fails, the transaction is reverted.
-- The `revertFunction` performs division and uses `revert()` to explicitly revert the transaction if the division result matches a specified value.
+- The `revertLeapYear` function checks if the given year is a leap year and uses the `revert()` statement to explicitly revert the transaction with a custom error message if the condition fails.

 ## Getting Started